escowles/recipes/_posts/2018-10-28-pumpkin-bread-2.md

 1 cup pumpkin puree
 6 Tbsp. butter, softened
 1 egg
+* Combine and mix thoroughly.
+* If the pumpkin is cold and the butter doesn't blend, heat gently until butter softens.

+1 cup flour
+1 cup sugar
+½ tsp. salt
+½ tsp. cinnamon
 ½ tsp. nutmeg
-½ tsp. cinnamon
 ½ tsp. cloves

-1 cup flour
-½ tsp. salt
+½ tsp. baking soda
-1 cup sugar
-1 tsp. baking soda
+¼ tsp. baking powder

-* Combine wet ingredients and mix thoroughly.
-* Mix dry ingredients and add to wet ingredients.
+* Mix and add to wet ingredients.
 * Pour into greased and floured bread pan.
 * Bake at 325°F for 60-75 minutes, until toothpick comes out clean.
 * Turn out and cool on a rack.